Nancy L. deClaissé-Walford

 Fax: (678) 547-6478

 Dr. deClaissé-Walford came to McAfee from George W. Truett Theological Seminary in Waco, Texas, where she was a lecturer in biblical languages.
-She earned her bachelor's degree in Ancient History from California State University in Northridge, California; a master's degree in Semitic Languages and Literature from Fuller Theological Seminary in Pasadena, California; and a doctor of philosophy in Old Testament from Baylor University in Waco, Texas.
-Dr. deClaissé-Walford is the author of Reading from the Beginning: The Shaping of the Hebrew Psalter, Biblical Hebrew: An Introductory Textbook, The Book of Psalms: A Song from Ancient Israel, The Book of Psalms: The International Commentary on the Old Testament, The Shape and Shaping of the Book of Psalms: The Current State of Scholarship, and numerous articles in journals and books.
+She earned a bachelor's degree in Ancient History from California State University in Northridge, California; a master's degree in Semitic Languages and Literature from Fuller Theological Seminary in Pasadena, California; and a doctor of philosophy in Old Testament from Baylor University in Waco, Texas.
+Dr. deClaissé-Walford is the author of Reading from the Beginning: The Shaping of the Hebrew Psalter; Biblical Hebrew: An Introductory Textbook; The Book of Psalms: A Song from Ancient Israel; The Book of Psalms: The International Commentary on the Old Testament; The Shape and Shaping of the Book of Psalms: The Current State of Scholarship; and The Wisdom Commentary: Psalms, Books 4 and 5 (forthcoming).

-She is the Old Testament Editor for the Word Biblical Commentary Series.
-As a member of the Editorial Board of the journal Review & Expositor for the past twenty years, she has served as the Associate Editor and the Managing Editor and is currently its Book Review Editor.
-In addition, she is an active member of the steering committee of the Book of Psalms section of the Society of Biblical Literature, she, along with her psalm colleagues, is instrumental in steering the future of psalm studies in the United States and abroad.
+Dr. deClaissé-Walford is the Old Testament Editor for the Word Biblical Commentary Series.
+A member of the Editorial Board of the journal Review & Expositor for over twenty years, she has served as the journal’s Associate Editor, Managing Editor, and Book Review Editor.
+As an active member of the steering committee of the Book of Psalms section of the Society of Biblical Literature, she, along with her psalm colleagues, is instrumental in steering the future of psalm studies in the United States and abroad.
 In addition, she was recently named a Research Associate with the Old Testament Department of the University of Pretoria in South Africa, further strengthening the ties between psalm scholarship in the United States with that undertaken abroad and affording better collegial undertakings between students and scholars in both countries.

-An expert in Hebrew and Psalms, one of Dr. deClaissé-Walford's joys and tremendous responsibilities of teaching seminary students is the "immediacy" of every teaching moment.
-Seminary students are practitioners who are likely to take what she says in the classroom today and teach it in a Bible study tonight or incorporate it into a sermon on Sunday.
-She takes great care when she prepare lectures, designs discussions, or prepares to debrief a reading assignment, to ask how her students will be able to use the course content in a church setting.
+One of Dr. deClaissé-Walford's joys and tremendous responsibilities of teaching seminary students is the "immediacy" of every teaching moment.
+Seminary students are practitioners who are likely to take what she says in the classroom today and teach it in a Bible study tonight, a lesson on Sunday, or incorporate it into a sermon.
+She takes great care when she prepare lectures, designs discussions, or prepares to debrief a reading assignment, to consider how her students will use the course content in their various ministry settings.